 Lauren McCullough, Director

-Prior to working with NC IDEA, Lauren was a team member at ArchiveSocial, a Durham-based startup and a former NC IDEA seed grant recipient.
-Prior to relocating to the Triangle, Lauren worked as the Client Service Coordinator for the Ohio University Innovation Center, a technology business incubator located in Athens, Ohio.
+Prior to working with NC IDEA, Lauren was a team member at ArchiveSocial, a Durham-based startup and a former NC IDEA SEED grant recipient.
+Before relocating to the Triangle, Lauren worked as the Client Service Coordinator for the Ohio University Innovation Center, a technology business incubator located in Athens, Ohio.
 Lauren received her B.A. and Master’s in Public Administration from Ohio University where she also served as Graduate Assistant for TechGROWTH Ohio, a program providing early stage funding and technical assistance to technology ventures in Southeast Ohio.

 Sarah Mixter, Community Manager